 Why do you need my previous mammogram films?

 It is essential for our radiologists to have the opportunity to compare your previous mammogram images to your current images.
 This ensures the highest quality result.
-If your previous films are from another facility, we will obtain them for you after you sign a release.
+If your previous films are from another facility, we will obtain them for you.
 If we do not have your previous images, your final results may be delayed.